- Does data collection impose high pressure on a database?

 - If this error is reported, check whether the value of the -d parameter is the service name of the database.

-- What can I do if the agent fails to start because the JDK installed on the local machine is earlier than V1.8?
+- What can I do if the Database Collector client fails to start because the JDK installed on the local machine is earlier than V1.8?

-- If the agent fails to start due to this cause, forcibly specify JAVA_PATH in the collect_.sh
+- If the Database Collector client fails to start due to this cause, set JAVA_PATH in

 - How do I run Database Collector on macOS?

-- Install Java Runtime Environment (JRE) of JDK V1.8 or later on the local server and download the Linux-based Database Collector.
+- Install Java Runtime Environment (JRE) of JDK V1.8 or later on your on-premises server and download the Linux-based Database Collector.

 - Why is the number of index objects in the collection results inconsistent with the actual number?

-- Because unique indexes and primary indexes in Oracle databases are merged into the DDL statements of table objects.
+- The numbers are inconsistent because unique indexes and primary indexes in Oracle databases are merged into the DDL statements of table objects.

-- What can I do if an error message is returned indicating that SQL Text Information is missing when I try to collect data from an Oracle Database Express Edition database?
+- What can I do if a returned error message indicates that SQL text information is missing when I collect data from an Oracle Database Express Edition database?

-- If this error is returned, run the
+- If this error message is returned, run the

-alter system set control_management_pack_access="DIAGNOSTIC+TUNING";exec dbms_workload_repository.create_snapshot();command on your database.
+alter system set control_management_pack_access="DIAGNOSTIC+TUNING";exec dbms_workload_repository.create_snapshot();command on the database.
 Then, recollect data without restarting the database.

 - What can I do if the "insufficient account permission, please refer to user guide and re-configure account" error is reported?

-- Check whether the required permissions have been granted to the database account, or reauthorize the account by running SQL statements.
+- Check whether you have granted the required permissions to the database account, or reauthorize the account by executing SQL statements.

 - What can I do if the "GC overhead limit exceeded" error is reported?